Joseph Lloyd Brereton: Educational reform

 Brereton's removal to Little Massingham in 1867 as rector led in 1871 to the foundation there of the Norfolk County School, which was transferred in 1874 to North Elmham.
 His next step was to connect the county school system with the universities.
 After an unsuccessful attempt at Oxford, he founded at Cambridge in 1873 a 'county' college, which was named Cavendish College, after the chancellor of the university, the Duke of Devonshire.
 Brereton described his scheme in his book County Education.
 Cavendish College was instituted as a public hostel of the university, students in residence being eligible for a university degree.
 The undergraduates were younger than was customary, and the cost of board and tuition, which was covered by an inclusive charge of eighty guineas a year, was much lower than in the established colleges.
 The venture received educational and ecclesiastical support.
 However, the proprietary principle was not welcomed by some, and the public schools withheld their recognition.
 Other factors were the distance of the college from the centre of Cambridge, (more than 1 mile), and inferior accommodation.
 The scheme proved financially unsuccessful, and the college was dissolved in 1892.
 The buildings were sold in 1895 and were used as a training college, Homerton College, for women teachers, which in 2010 finally became a full college of Cambridge University.

 In 1881, Brereton formed the Graduated County Schools Association, whose aim was the establishment of self-supporting schools and colleges for girls and women, the last step in his practical scheme for a national system of county education.
 The association collapsed in 1887 leaving Brereton with large debts.

-A contributing factor in the failure of some of his schools was the agricultural depression in the 1880s and the competition which arose as a result of the increasing responsibility for secondary education being assumed by counties, e.g. the Free Education Act of 1891 provided some access to low cost secondary education.
+A contributing factor in the failure of some of his schools was the agricultural depression in the 1880s and the competition which arose as a result of the increasing responsibility for secondary education being assumed by counties, e.g. the Elementary Education Act 1891 (54 & 55 Vict. c.
+56) provided some access to low cost secondary education.
 A key feature of all Brereton's schemes was the proprietary principle.
 Significant foundation funds were to be raised from investors rather than from charitable endowments.
 In the end this was a millstone too great for some schools to sustain in times of hard competition.